dropbox/dropbox-sdk-java/README.md

-## Important: Make sure you're using v7.0.0 or newer of this SDK by January 2026 for continued compatibility with the Dropbox API servers.
+## Important: Use v7.0.0 or newer of this SDK for compatibility with the Dropbox API servers.
+Older versions stopped working in January 2026.
 Please refer to this blog post for more information: https://dropbox.tech/developers/api-server-certificate-changes

 # Dropbox Core SDK for Java